Holomorphic Parabolic Geometries and Calabi-Yau Manifolds: Parabolic geometries on tori

-\begin{corollary} On any compact homogeneous K\"ahler manifold, all parabolic geometries are lifted (as in definition~\vref{definition:lift}) from a translation invariant geometry on a torus (constructed as in example~\vref{example:TranslationInvariant}).
-In particular, all such parabolic geometries are homogeneous. \end{corollary} \begin{proof} Borel and Remmert \cite{Borel/Remmert:1961} proved that every compact homogeneous K\"ahler manifold is a product of a torus and a rational homogeneous variety.
+\begin{proof} Borel and Remmert \cite{Borel/Remmert:1961} proved that every compact homogeneous K\"ahler manifold is a product of a torus and a rational homogeneous variety.
 The rational homogeneous variety bears rational curves just when it has positive dimension.
-These rational curves ensure that the parabolic geometry is lifted from lower dimension (see McKay \cite{McKay:2006}), quotienting out the rational homogeneous variety entirely. \end{proof}
+These rational curves ensure that the parabolic geometry is lifted from lower dimension (see Biswas and McKay \cite{Biswas/McKay:2010c}), quotienting out the rational homogeneous variety entirely. \end{proof}